Lenisambulatrix: Description

 Lenisambulatrix is seen as dark, carbonaceous and aluminosilicate films in a worn out mudstone.
 The original soft tissues and cuticle are represented by deposits of dark red to brown iron(III) oxide fine grains as a result of weathering of microscopic diagenetic pyrite.
 This fossilisation process is similar to those of other specimens in the Chengjian region.
 The fossil is oblique-ventrally compressed and the remaining parts are nicely preserved showing details of the body structure.
 This good preservation is characteristic of Chengjian biota and indicates death due to a catastrophic event.

 The worm is a soft-bodied lobopodian without any hard part (sclerotized) surface, thus, appears naked in contrast to most lobopodians which bears spines as body armours.
 It is not preserved in a completely stretched form and many parts are missing.
 The measurable length of the body is 2.9 cm; with a width varying from 2 to 3.6 mm.
 The trunk consists of at least eight segments (somites), each of which bears a pair of thick and long legs.
 The fossil contains only the anterior part and the posterior region remains unknown.
 The head part is slightly extended and does not show any specific part.
 It is believed to be closely related to Diania, but with unique differences.
-The main distinction is numerous sclerotized spines that adorn Diana are completely absent in Lenisambulatrix.
-Diana's head is also much more rounded and shorter.
+The main distinction is numerous sclerotized spines that adorn Diania are completely absent in Lenisambulatrix.
+Diania's head is also much more rounded and shorter.
 The general outline of Lenisambulatrix's head more similar to other lobopodians such as Microdictyon sinicum, Paucipodia inermis, and Hallucigenia sparsa.
 However, the relatively thick and elongated legs measuring 11.6 to 18 mm long are unique to both Diania and Lenisambulatrix.
 Their legs also lack claws that are the common features in other lobopods.
 The legs indicate that they were adapted to walking or crawling on the bottom of waters.
 The simple body structure suggests that Lenisambulatrix is one of the earliest panarthropod animal.